nashville-software-school/server-side-python-curriculum/book-2-django/chapters/DD_DJANGO_URLS.md

 router.register(r'dogs', DogView, 'dog')
 ```

 Your API only supports requests to `/walkers`, `/cities`, and `/dogs`.
-Any client requests to `/appointments`, or `/turtles` or any other path will told that the resource doesn't exist and get a 404 status code.
+Any client requests to `/appointments`, or `/turtles` or any other path will be told that the resource doesn't exist and get a 404 status code.

 To activate your new URL, do the following steps.